Bling

 Taking tomorrow off for some much needed sleep and I'm glad as I'm getting tired of tying eggs every night.
 Sadly, my vacation week is coming to an end and it's back to the grind.
 Now that it December, we're starting off the winter steelheading season and this is where we separate the boys from men.

-Elk Creek Steeheading by Nintendo
+Elk Creek Steeheading

 There are times when the moon and stars align and everything falls into place.
 The same thing can happen when comes to steelheading - especially when you go to Pennsylvania after high water and the during the week of deer hunting season.
 It was also my week off of work and earlier in the month I was pumped for some action.
 But, Mother Nature had a surprise in store for me.
 It rained Monday morning and I managed to squeeze in a morning of fishing before the Rock blew out.
 I wasn't going to let this happen and I knew plan B was the only option - heading to Pennsylvania.